TaylorMade PSi Irons Reviews (2016)

 Where should I buy these irons online?

 It’s difficult to find prices lower than the price set by the manufacturer for new golf irons such as these.
-Currently, the best, most trusted places to buy new PSi irons in every configuration and stock shaft type include Amazon, Global Golf, Golfsmith (with a free online fitting) and the official TaylorMade website.
+Currently, the best, most trusted places to buy new PSi irons in every configuration and stock shaft type include Amazon, Global Golf and the official TaylorMade website.
 The links at the top of the review will take you right there.

 What about a used set?